larvinloy/docker-mytardis/README.md

     docker-compose -f docker-compose-published.yml  up -d
   ```

-  - To start the system from after building new images of MyTardis and related components (only if you intend to make changes to the `docker-mytardis` codebase):
+  - To start the system after building new images of MyTardis and related components (only if you intend to make changes to the `docker-mytardis` codebase):
   ```
     docker-compose up -d
   ```